Dance is a big part of the Kelowna Kiwanis Festival.

-Our current dance festival is one of the most popular components of the festival with over 600 entries expected this year and a full six days of festival.
+It is one of the most popular events of our multi-disciplinary festival with more than 600 entries expected this year comprising a full week (7 days) of festival.

-The dance festival will be held in the beautiful Mary Irwin Theatre.
-There is a warm-up and
+The dance festival will be held in the Mary Irwin Theatre in beautiful downtown Kelowna.

-The dance festival is divided into three basic components: Ballet, Modern Dance, and Stage Dance.
+The Kelowna Kiwanis Dance Festival is divided into three basic components: Ballet, Modern Dance, and Stage Dance.
 Within each dance discipline are several classes described in detail in the syllabus.

 Dance entries can be solo, duo, trio, small group, or large group.

 All dance entries require that participants bring their music on USB.

 Dance scheduling is done according to class and age categories as in a recital.

 Dancers must be ready to perform (backstage) 20 minutes prior to their scheduled performance time; once the performance is over, dancers will await the adjudication of their class/category backstage.

 During the adjudication (when the dancers in the recital group are called back on stage), the adjudicator will address the group of dancers as whole and may talk to each performer (if time allows) with constructive and encouraging comments.
 Also if time allows, the adjudicator may also do some workshop and masterclass activities with the performers individually and/or together.

 No grades are ever announced: these are confidential and will never be released without written permission.